{{menu_nowledge_desc}}.

 Email

-Dr. Aster Gebrekirstos is a scientist at World Agroforestry (ICRAF), where she leads the Dendrochronology Laboratory.
+Dr Aster Gebrekirstos is a global scientist at the Center for International Forestry Research (CIFOR) and World Agroforestry (CIFOR-ICRAF), where she leads the Dendrochronology Laboratory.
 She is also a principle investigator, representing ICRAF, at the USAID-funded Africa RISING project and is involved in several other projects in Africa and Asia.
-She has over twenty years of experience in research, tertiary level teaching and consulting.
-She also lectures at universities in Germany and at the West African Science Service Center on Climate Change (WASCAL) PhD programme in Cote d’Ivoire.
+She has over 20 years’ experience in research, tertiary-level teaching, and consulting.
+She also lectures at universities in Germany and at the West African Science Service Center on Climate Change (WASCAL) PhD programme in Côte d’Ivoire.

-Her areas of specialization include dendrochronology (tree ring analysis, stable isotopes and plant-climate interactions), plant ecophysiology (plant water relations, application of stable isotopes to the study of plant eco-physiological processes and global climate changes), tropical forest ecology and management (effects and consequences of global climate change on biodiversity and livelihoods), watershed management, agroforestry, reforestation and dry land restoration.
+Her areas of specialization include dendroecology (tree ring analysis, stable isotopes and plant-climate interactions), plant ecophysiology (plant water relations, application of stable isotopes to the study of plant eco-physiological processes and global climate changes), tropical forest ecology and management (effects and consequences of global climate change on biodiversity and livelihoods), watershed management, agroforestry, reforestation and dryland restoration.

-Dr. Gebrekirstos established ICRAF’s Dendrochronology Laboratory in 2013 and the laboratory at Ethiopia’s Wondo Genet College of Forestry in 2010.
+Dr Gebrekirstos established ICRAF’s Dendrochronology Laboratory in 2013 and the laboratory at Ethiopia’s Wondo Genet College of Forestry in 2010.
+She has published over 100 papers in international peer reviewed journals (including in Nature), as well as conference papers and book chapters.

 Also see: